RhoeHB/FlaskRedisAPI/README.md

 To deploy
 - Open your terminal
-- Simply head on to the Boston Gemilang directory
+- Simply head on to the Project directory
 - enter "docker-compose up -d --build"

 API End Points